sal55/langs/pcl/readme.md

 * PCL code can be generated as textual source code, then submitted to the standalone PC program
 * There is also an API that can be used (via a DLL and some C headers) to generate code programmatically.
 However that is not ready
-* Mostly I use it vias the API with elements of PC compiled as part of my main compiler.
+* Mostly I use it via the API with necessary elements of PC compiled as part of my main compiler.
 (Via a DLL is possible here too, but that is not ready either.)
 * Part of the original spec was to have a binary version of PCL code (called PCB files) which can be processed more quickly, but that is unlikely to be done.
 The recommended way to generate code is via the API

 ### Outputs